jjbailey/sentinal/README.md

 Monitoring and management capabilities:

- - available disk space by percentage
+ - available filesystem disk space by percentage
- - available inode usage by percentage or count
+ - available filesystem inode usage by percentage or count
- - files by size, age, or retention settings
+ - expire files by size, age, or retention settings
  - inodes by age or retention settings
  - log ingestion, processing, and rotation
  - monitor and process log files when they reach a given size